 In addition to calling for more research on the impacts climate change has on sleep, Rifkin hopes to see quality sleep recognized as an important consideration for all applications in the future.

 “One of the big [effects of climate change] is going to be displaced people.
-I think is really important is to make sure that sleep environments are taken into account in the places where these people are going to wind up,” he says, from refugee camps to resettlements around the world.
+I think it is really important to make sure that sleep environments are taken into account in the places where these people are going to wind up,” he says, from refugee camps to resettlements around the world.